TrilokGeer/ocp-release-operator-sdk/README.md

 here.

-The script will verify your branch is up to date and create a new branch `UPSTREAM-TAG-rebase-master`.
+The script will verify your branch is up to date and create a new branch `UPSTREAM-TAG-rebase-main`.

 ```
 $ ./UPSTREAM-MERGE.sh v1.4.1
-Already on 'master'
+Already on 'main'
-Your branch is up to date with 'origin/master'.
+Your branch is up to date with 'origin/main'.
 Already up to date.
-Switched to a new branch 'v1.4.1-rebase-master'
+Switched to a new branch 'v1.4.1-rebase-main'
 ```

 Then the script will printout any files it needs to remove as part of syncing to